 The law does not require you to use a solicitor to administer an estate.
 For a straightforward estate – a modest amount of assets, a clear will, no inheritance tax, and no disputes – a lay executor can handle everything without professional help.

-- Inheritance tax is due — IHT returns are detailed documents with long-term consequences if filed incorrectly
+- Inheritance tax is due – IHT accounts are detailed documents with long-term consequences if filed incorrectly, and interest runs on late payment

-- The estate includes a business — business relief calculations are complex and mistakes are costly
+- The estate includes a business – business relief calculations are complex and mistakes are costly; see what happens to a business when someone dies for the full picture on sole traders, limited companies, and partnerships

-- Property is held overseas — different legal systems mean you may need local advice in multiple countries
+- Property is held overseas, or across the UK’s separate jurisdictions – different legal systems may mean local advice and separate grants

 - The will is being challenged – if someone intends to contest the will or make a claim under the Inheritance (Provision for Family and Dependants) Act 1975, do not proceed without advice

-- You feel overwhelmed — administering an estate takes time, paperwork, and persistence.
-There is no shame in getting help
+- You feel overwhelmed – administering an estate takes time, paperwork, and persistence, and there is no shame in getting help

 Key sources